peterldowns/peterdowns.com/md/first-time-with-pypi.md

 ### Create a `.pypirc` configuration file

-This file holds your information for authenticating with PyPI.
+This file holds your information for authenticating with PyPI, both the live and the test versions.

 		[distutils] # this tells distutils what package indexes you can push to index-servers =
-			pypi # the live PyPI
+			pypi
-			pypitest # test PyPI
+			pypitest

-		[pypi] # authentication details for live PyPI
+		[pypi]
 		repository: https://pypi.python.org/pypi
 		username: {{your_username}}
 		password: {{your_password}}

-		[pypitest] # authentication details for test PyPI
+		[pypitest]
 		repository: https://testpypi.python.org/pypi
 		username: {{your_username}}

 This is just to make your life easier, so that when it comes time to upload you don't have to type/remember your username and password.
-Make sure to put this file in your home folder.
+Make sure to put this file in your home folder – its path should be `~/.pypirc`.

+*Thanks to [Charlie Hack](https://twitter.com/c_hack) for his feedback on this section.*

 ### Prepare your package